kelscahill/cahillscreative/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 25.4 =
+= 26.0 =

-Release date: 2025-07-01
+Release date: 2025-09-23

-Yoast SEO 25.4 brings more enhancements and bugfixes.
+Yoast SEO 26.0 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Adds descriptions for the posts listed in the llms.txt file, using their excerpts when those are explicitly set.
-* Adds support for preventing specifically `noindex`ed posts from getting into the llms.txt file.
-* Changes one of the feedback texts for the _text length_ assessment to be consistent with the others.
-* Improves support for non-english characters in llms.txt, for servers that don't serve .txt files in UTF-8.
-* Improves the feedback of the _competing links_ assessment by making it clearer.
-* Makes the assessments _single title_ and _competing links_ available from the get-go in the SEO analysis.
-* Prioritizes cornerstone content for the posts lists in the llms.txt file.
+* Opens the `Advanced` Settings' section when clicking the `Customize llms.txt file` button.
-* Renames the _link keyphrase_ assessment to _competing links_.

 #### Bugfixes

-* Fixes a bug where the llmst.txt file wouldn't be able to be generated in wp.com.
+* Fixes a bug where a string in the AI Generate usage counter tooltip was missing in RTL languages.

 #### Other

-* Improves the internal engine that creates the post lists in the llms.txt file for a more efficient and lighter generation.
-* Improves the translatability of the feedback strings for the _text length_ assessment.
-* Introduces the `wpseo_llmstxt_filesystem_path` filter that allows editing the file path of the llmst.txt file, to help users in servers with filesystem restrictions.

-= 25.3.1 =

-Release date: 2025-06-18

-This is a maintenance release which is required to align with changes to Yoast SEO Premium 25.3.1.
+* Adds an introduction which would show after 14 days of the plugin activation or update.
+* Adds safety check when accessing an array to avoid PHP warnings when getting the upgrade campaign for Wincher integration.
+Props to [@bor0](https://github.com/bor0).
+* Allow changing the main image ID through a filter `wpseo_schema_main_image_id`.
+Props to [@JoryHogeveen](https://github.com/JoryHogeveen).
+* Ensures compatibility with the recent Wincher API changes.

-= 25.3 =
+= 25.9 =

-Release date: 2025-06-10
+Release date: 2025-09-09

-*New:* Yoast SEO 25.3 introduces llms.txt support to help AI tools understand your site better.
-[Read the full release post here!](https://yoa.st/release-10-6-25)
+Yoast SEO 25.9 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Introduces the llms.txt feature, which gives site owners the opportunity to automatically generate an llms.txt file.
-This file helps LLMs to better understand the site's content.
+* Improves the UX of the llms.txt feature by displaying errors with generating the llms.txt file in the relevant settings page.
+* Improves the UX of onboarding new users by preventing irrelevant modals from displaying in the First Time Configuration.

+#### Other

+* Updates the copy of the consent modal for using the Yoast AI features.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).